+Omega 3 and prostate cancer are making the news again.
 Omega 3 is considered an essential fatty acid for a number of reasons, not the least of which may be its benefit in promoting prostate health and in reducing the risk of prostate cancer.
+There are several reputable studies on the health benefits for Omega 3 and prostate cancer.
 Here is what we know so far from the studies:

 University of California, San Francisco

 One of the most promising studies about the benefits of omega-3s and prostate health was conducted by researchers from the University of California, San Francisco, and published in 2009.
 The investigators evaluated 466 men who had aggressive prostate cancer and 478 healthy men.
 All the men were asked to complete questionnaires about the foods they ate daily.
 They also were screened for a variant of the COX-2 gene that is known to increase a man’s risk for developing prostate cancer.

 When the researchers analyzed all the collected data, they discovered that the men who ate dark, fatty fish rich in EPA/DHA (e.g., salmon) at least once a week had a 63 percent reduced risk of developing prostate cancer.
 The men who consumed little or no EPA/DHA and who also had the COX-2 variant were five times more likely to develop advanced prostate cancer.
 (Fradet 2009)